Filing a Response

 3. Tell AABS how you did it on the Certificate of Service

-You can send your completed Response and Certificate of Service to AABS by mail, fax or in person.Note: Documents you submit to the tribunal are available to the public on request subject to limited exceptions.
+You can send your completed Response and Certificate of Service to AABS by mail, email, or E-File.Note: Documents you submit to the tribunal are available to the public on request subject to limited exceptions.